Foodrise is taking the government to the Supreme Court

 Timeline of events

 July 2023: Judicial review filed.
-More detail here
+Foodrise is represented by Leigh Day.
+More detail here.

-June 2024: Permission to bring the judicial review challenge with an Aarhus cost cap was granted.
+June 2024: Permission to bring the judicial review challenge with an Aarhus costs cap granted by the High Court.

-May 2025: The decision was contested at the Court of Appeal by the Labour government (it was previously expected the new government would drop the attempted block).
-The appeal was won and the cost cap removed from Foodrise for the case.
-More detail here
+May 2025: The new Labour Government pursues the appeal (it was previously expected the new government would drop the attempted block).
+The CoA rules in favour of the government and the costs cap is removed.
+More detail here.